 - Avoid aerated drinks whenever possible as they reduce the body’s mineral content which in turn leads to reduced enzyme activity, taking its toll on an already weakened digestive system.

 - Ensure that you’re not consuming a lot of seafood.
-Water tends to get contaminated during the rainy season and eating fish can cause cholera or diarrhea.
+Water tends to get contaminated during the rainy season and eating fish can cause cholera or diarrhoea.

 Follow these simple rules to keep your gut healthy and happy through the season.
 Additionally, you can take some preventive measures to ensure your surroundings remain clean and hygienic.
 Use insect repellants generously as mosquito-borne diseases such as dengue and malaria are rampant during the season.
 Add a disinfectant to your bath water and keep your feet clean and dry at all times to prevent the growth of fungus.
 But most importantly, eat healthy food and exercise regularly and enjoy the rains!